2023 Jeonbuk Hyundai Motors season: Results summary

-Results by round

 Matches

 As usual, the league season will be played with 38 matches split in two stages.
 After 33 league matches between the 12 participating teams, the teams are split into the Final Round (Top 6 teams, which aims to won an AFC Champions spot) and Relegation Round (Bottom 6 teams, that aims to survive relegation).

 Korean FA Cup

 The club will start the competition at the Round of 16, winning an bye to the round as a 2023–24 AFC Champions League team.

 AFC Champions League

 The AFC plans to start the new Champions League season on September.
 Jeonbuk will start the competition at the group stage, having granted the spot through a 2nd-place finish at the 2022 K League 1 and the 2022 Korean FA Cup title.

-Goalscorers

-Updated as of 14 March 2023.